IN LOVING MEMORY OF

 Obituary

-In addition to his parents, Fred was preceded in death by six sisters, Josephine (Jackson) Jennings, Sarah Jackson, Agnes (Jackson) Johnson Simmons, Naomi (Jackson) Harris, Charlene (Jackson) Fambro, and Geraldine (Jackson) Gibson; three brothers, William "Stoney" Jackson, Ellis Jackson, and James Jackson, Jr.; and his daughter, Debra Jones Jackson.
+Fredrick Leon Jackson was born on March 31, 1938, to the late James Jackson, Sr., and Golden (Greene) Jackson of Osage, West Virginia.
+He was one of eleven children.
+Besides his mother and father, he was preceded in death by six sisters, Josephine (Jackson) Jennings, Sarah Jackson, Agnes (Jackson) Johnson-Simmons, Naomi (Jackson) Harris, Charlene (Jackson) Fambro, Geraldine (Jackson) Gibson and four brothers, William "Stoney" Jackson, Ellis Jackson, James Jackson, Jr. and George Jackson and his daughter, Debra Denise Jones.

-Fred attended Monongalia High School in Westover, West Virginia, until integration in 1954, when he transferred to University High School.
-After two years, he left school and enlisted in the United States Air Force, where he was stationed at several bases in Texas.
+Fred attended Monongalia High School in Westover, WV, until integration in 1954, when he was transferred to University High School.
+After two years, Fred dropped out of school and joined the United States Air Force.
+He was assigned to several bases in Texas.
+While in Texas, he met and married Fronia Mae Deal.
+They became parents of three children.
+The union did not last, and Fred returned to Morgantown, WV, where he reunited with his childhood sweetheart, Emma Lindsay.
+They married on May 29, 1966.

 To order memorial trees or send flowers to the family in memory of Fredrick Jackson, please visit our flower store.